itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 Detailed information on UI patterns, styling conventions (including glassmorphism, typography, responsiveness, and accessibility), component styling, and layout/scrolling patterns are documented in the [Frontend Styling Guide](docs/frontend-styling-guide.md).

+**Update 2024:** The secondary button now features a glassy/translucent inside with a teal-to-yellow gradient border and shine.
+See the Frontend Styling Guide for implementation and design details.

 Key architectural aspects related to UI include:
 *   **State Management:** Primarily uses React's built-in state (`useState`, `useReducer`) and Context API for global or shared state. `ForesightApp.tsx` is a key location for managing app-level states that affect multiple views.